-EARLY CHILDHOOD CAREER OPTION - M026 A.S. in Early Childhood Education
+EARLY CHILDHOOD CAREER OPTION - M026

-Contact: Mary Grassetti, Ext.2339, mgrassetti@hcc.mass.edu
+A.S. in Early Childhood Education

+Contact: Tricia Kiefer, Ext.2450, tkiefer@hcc.edu

 This program is designed for those students interested in teaching in a community-based, group day care setting.
 Graduates of this program more than satisfy the course and experience requirements for "teacher" status in programs licensed by the Massachusetts Department of Early Education and Care (DEEC).